barguzin/marp_giscience2021/giscience_2021.md

 # Recency and Consistency Map

-> Better suited to study the aggregate (summary-level) details.
+> Better suited to study macro trends at aggregate (summary) level.

 ```python
 stacked.plot_both(a=2500, b=600)